syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 # Timeline

-In the Gantt Chart component, timeline is used to represent the project duration as individual cells with defined unit and formats.
+In the [`Blazor Gantt Chart`](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component, timeline is used to represent the project duration as individual cells with defined unit and formats.

 ## Timeline View Modes